profbmuthu/OnLine/PITCHME.md

 ### Challenges (3/3)

 - Reliable and privacy-preserving physical and virtual identity management
 - Efficient and secure cryptographic mechanisms to strengthen confidentiality and privacy
-- Privacy assessment, run-time evaluation of the quality of security andprivacy risks
+- Privacy assessment, run-time evaluation of the quality of security and privacy risks

 ---?image=images/bg2.jpg&&size=cover&color=lightgray
 <!-- .slide: data-autoslide="11000" -->